aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 Brush brush = new SolidBrush(Color.getYellowGreen());
 ```

-In this code, we create a blue pen and a yellow-green solid brush.
+In this code, we create a blue pen and a yellow‑green solid brush.

 ## Step 4: Fill and Draw Shapes